peternguyen777/geyser-react-evaluation/README.md

 ## Evaluation

-Completing online tests and evaluations is painful for everyone involved.
+Completing online tests is boring.
 We want to make this fun and give you a chance to show us what you can do with some real-world use case.

 This repository contains a boilerplate app configured with React and ChakraUI.

-## Quick Start

-In the project directory, you can run:
+Please find the instructions in the [evaluation](evaluation) directory.

+## Running the app

+You've read through the instructions and are ready to start buidling something cool? 😎

+Start the app by running:

 ### `yarn start`